hunght/locofy/REFACTORING-GUIDE.md

 ### 3. **State Management**

 - **Custom Hooks**: Extracted meaningful state logic into reusable hooks:
-  - `useTreeState` - Tree expansion and selection state
+  - `useTreeState` - Tree expansion and selection state with multiple related values
-  - `useNodeUpdate` - Node modification logic
-- **Simple Memoization**: Direct `useMemo` for simple computed values instead of unnecessary wrapper hooks
+- **Simple Memoization**: Direct `useMemo` and `useCallback` for simple computed values instead of unnecessary wrapper hooks
 - **State Locality**: State moved closer to where it's used

 ### 4. **Constants and Configuration**